 Researchers point at ICT integration in mathematics education as supporting teachers in their instruction and supporting students in their explorations of scientific relations.
 So, it should be the goal of teachers' colleges to develop pre-service teachers' integration of ICT in their teaching.
 This role has extended in the frame of the PDS model of pre-sercive teachers' preparation to developing also the mentoring in-service teachers' integration of ICT in their teaching.
-The development of ICT integration of ICT in their teaching.
 In the present research we try to understand the development of ICT integration of five inservice mentoring mathematics teachers who accompanied our 18 third year pre-service teachers majoring in teaching mathematics and computer science in the middle school.